Who we are

 John Sheen

-Vice President (VIC)
+President (VIC)

 John is Deputy CEO and Director of Education of the Wyndham Community & Education Centre.
 John served for 10 years as Chairperson of Bridge Darebin, four years as Secretary of the Committee for Wyndham, and was an appointee to the ACFE North-West Regional Council from 2019 until 2024.

-Dr Ron Wilson
+ABOUTDr Ron Wilson

-Treasurer (VIC)
+Deputy Treasurer (VIC)

 Ron has over 40 years experience in education and training as a teacher, principal and TAFE general manager.
 He has held Board roles including deputy chair, Adult Community and Further Education Board and president, Australasian Corrections Education Assoc.
 He has received an Australia Day Honour and Public Service medal for introducing VET to Victoria’s prison system.
 He recently released a book 'Joseph Akeroyd: Rediscovering a prison reformer'.
 He has a PhD in Mgt, MEd (Leadership and Mgt) and (Educational Research); BA (Social Sciences), BEd (PE), PG Dip Spec.
 Ed and Dip Teaching (Primary).

-Dr Robyn Ober
+ABOUTDr Robyn Ober

-Board member (NT)
+Board Member (NT)

 Dr. Robyn Ober is a Mamu/Djirribal woman from North Queensland and a respected researcher in Indigenous educational leadership and both-ways teaching and learning.
 Her doctoral work investigated identity and culture expressed in and through Aboriginal English.
 Dr Ober’s expertise has been called upon in numerous consultancies on education delivery, both-ways education, Indigenous research methodologies in the Northern Territory, national and international indigenous educational contexts.

-Fleur Lerwill
+ABOUTFleur Lerwill

 Board Member (SA)